dubemjesse/Shopwithus/README.md

 - Unified footer with contact links (Phone, Email, WhatsApp, TikTok, Instagram) and blended logo.
 - Sticky header on scroll and a back‑to‑top button.
 - Scroll reveal animations to activate sections as they enter the viewport.
+- Mobile bottom navigation for quick access on small screens; hidden on larger screens.
 - Responsive layout across breakpoints with simple, tokenized design.

 ## Tech Stack